Academic Information

 Satisfactory Academic Progress

-Satisfactory academic progress is monitored by the Office of Graduate Studies, Arts & Sciences, as well as by the degree program.
+Satisfactory academic progress for students in Arts & Sciences master's programs is monitored by the Office of Graduate Studies, Arts & Sciences, as well as by the degree program.
 Failure to maintain satisfactory academic progress may result in immediate dismissal or in placement on academic probation for a minimum of three months.
 Most financial awards and all federally funded awards are contingent on the maintenance of satisfactory academic progress.
 Moreover, satisfactory academic progress is a prerequisite for service on any committee authorized by the Office of Graduate Studies, Arts & Sciences.
 The following are minimal standards of satisfactory academic progress for master's students; degree programs may set stricter standards but must not relax these.

-3. Students are expected not to carry at one time any more than 9 credit units for which an I (incomplete), X (final examination missed), or N (grade not yet submitted) are recorded.
+3. Students are expected not to carry, at one time, any more than 9 credit units for which an I (incomplete), X (final examination missed), or N (grade not yet submitted) is recorded.
 The Office of Graduate Studies, Arts & Sciences, may deny a student with more than 9 unfinished credits permission to register.

 Residence Requirement

-The residence requirement for master's degree students is that each student must spend at least one academic year registered for full-time credits (9 to 12 credits in the fall followed by 9 to 12 credits in the spring) at Washington University.
+The residence requirement for full-time master's degree students is that each student must spend at least one academic year registered for full-time credits (9 to 12 credits in the fall followed by 9 to 12 credits in the spring) at Washington University.
 Any exceptions to this requirement must be approved by the Office of Graduate Studies, Arts & Sciences.
-All daytime programs prefer that students remain full-time and in residence throughout their work toward the degree.
+All programs, with the exception of the Master of Arts in Biology and the Master of Liberal Arts, prefer that students remain full-time and in residence throughout their work toward the degree.

 Thesis